nevruzolmez/TTT-RTK/README.md

 # TTT-RTK
-Tic Tac Toe with Redux Tool Kit
+This is a Tic Tac Toe application developed with Javascript, React.js & Redux Tool Kit